-PARIS, July 17 .-- La Republique Francaise, commenting upon the danger in which the proposed Franco-American commercial convention will place our national productions, says: "The project provoked legitimate tests.
+PARIS, July 17 .- La Republique Francaise, commenting upon the danger in which the proposed Franco-American commercial convention will place our national productions, says: "The project provoked legitimate tests.
 The argiculturists of Ain department have already remonstrated and others will follow, as all parts of the country will be affected."

 Kipling's Latest Disaster.

-LONDON, July 17 .- Rudyard Kipling's right thumb has been bitten by a dog and is considerably inflamed. the Northern Railway company due to He carries his arm in a sling, but it emberzlements, publishes a retraction and the strongest efforts will be made is not thought the injury will have toda admitting that the story was serious consequences.
+LONDON, July 17 .- Rudyard Kipling's right thumb has been bitten by a dog and is considerably inflamed.
+He carries his arm in a sling, but it serious consequences.